Monkey Island 2: LeChuck's Revenge: Animation

+Cover

 Aside from his immediate role in the graphics production for Monkey Island 2, Steve Purcell was responsible the game's cover artwork.
 The preparation of the game's packaging involved Collette Michaud, Purcell's then-girlfriend and future wife.
 Although at the time that the game's branding was devised, the majority of the packaging solutions for planned LucasArts products were conceived by the company's executive officers, Purcell stated that the project leaders for those titles were strongly inclined to promote their own vision for the styling of the games' covers.
 Purcell specified that for Monkey Island 2, Gilbert requested a cover illustration resembling that of a classic book.
 Purcell recalled that his capacity as an artist on the first two Monkey Island games enabled him to readily identify the prospective cover's core visual elements.
 Continuing a trend from The Secret of Monkey Island, Purcell painted sketches that displayed his concepts for the cover's presentation to establish the basic design of the artwork.
 Purcell noted that those pictures were intended to convey general ideas that he wanted to bring to completion, rather than to comprise fully formed illustrations.
 After Purcell delivered the paintings, LucasArts selected a satisfactory cover archetype and tasked him to "transfer the sketch to the board".

 The finished template image for the game's cover was an oil painting by Purcell drawn on a linen canvas.
 With respect to the scale of the painting, Purcell decided to "do it big – two by three feet", and he spent a month developing the resultant artwork.
 Michaud posed in costume as a model for the cover's depictions of Guybrush Threepwood and LeChuck to provide Purcell with a reference point for the light distribution in the artwork.
 According to Purcell, the cover's visuals were meant to reveal to players lifesized representations of the game's characters and setting, portrayed without the graphical limitations of the title's underlying technology.

 Described by Retro Gamer as reminiscent of an N.C.
 Wyeth book illustration, Monkey Island 2's cover art has garnered a positive public reception since the game's release, which Purcell stated "makes all the effort worthwhile".
 Purcell still possesses the original painting of the cover, which is currently placed in his office.